ozzuu/search/readme.md

 ## License

-This website is free and open source software licensed over MIT license.
+This software is FOSS, licensed over GPL-3.